 The anaesthetist will ask you if:

-- You are taking blood thinning medication, such as warfarin or clopidogrel
+- You are taking blood thinning drugs, such as warfarin or clopidogrel.

-- You have an allergy to local anaesthetics such as lignocaine or bupivacaine
+- You have an allergy to local anaesthetic, such as Lignocaine or Bupivacaine.

 What if I decide not to have an epidural?

-It is your choice; you do not have to have an epidural.
-There are several alternative methods of pain relief that work well; such as a pump which gives you a dose of strong pain relieving medication into your vein when you press a button (Intravenous Patient Controlled Analgesia (IV-PCA).
+It is your choice; you do not have an epidural.
+There are several alternative methods of pain relief that work well, such as a pump which gives you a dose of strong pain relieving drug into your vein when you press a button (IV-PCA).

 Side effects and complications

 The local anaesthetic affects the nerves going to your blood vessels, so blood pressure always drops a little.
-Fluids and/or medication can be put into your drip to treat this.
+Fluids and or drugs can be put into your drip to treat this.
 Low blood pressure is common after surgery, even without an epidural.

-This can occur as a side effect of morphine-like medication used in combination with local anaesthetic.
-It is easily treated with anti-allergy medication.
+This can occur as a side effect of Morphine like drugs used in combination with local anaesthetic.
+It can be easily treated with anti-allergy drugs.

 This is common after surgery, with or without an epidural and is often caused by lying on a firm flat operating table.

-Minor headaches are common after surgery, with or without an epidural.
-Occasionally a severe headache occurs after an epidural because the lining of the fluid filled space surrounding the spinal cord has been inadvertently punctured (a dural tap).
+Minor headaches are common after surgery with or without an epidural.
+Occasionally a severe headache occurs after an epidural because the lining of the fluid filled space surrounding the spinal cord has been inadvertently punctured (dural tap).
 The fluid leaks out and causes low pressure in the brain, particularly when you sit up.
-Occasionally it may be necessary to inject a small amount of your own blood into your epidural space.
-This is called an ‘epidural blood patch’.
+Occasionally it may be necessary to inject a small amount of your own blood into your epidural space; this is called an “epidural blood patch”.
 The blood clots and plugs the hole in the epidural lining.
 It is almost always immediately effective.
 The procedure is otherwise the same as for a normal epidural.

-Some medication used in the epidural can cause slow breathing and/or drowsiness requiring treatment.
+- Slow breathing – some drugs used in the epidural can cause slow breathing and/or drowsiness needing treatment.

-The epidural catheter can become infected and may have to be removed.
-Antibiotics may be necessary.
+- Catheter Infection –the epidural catheter can become infected, and may need to be removed.
+Antibiotics may be needed.
 It is very rare for the infection to spread any further than the insertion site in the skin.